scalacenter/advisoryboard/attendees.md

 ## Other Attendees

-The Scala Center may also invite other attendees to be present in meetings, particularly in order to provide specific technical advice on agenda items.
+The Scala Center may also invite other attendees to be present in meetings, particularly in order to provide information or advice on particular agenda items.